endulum/express-ts/README.md

 - Functionality enforced with Jest testing

 ## Todo
-- Add JWT for authentication
+- Consider adding JWT refreshing
 - Allow users to change their username and password
 - Enforce user `username` length and character validation on both model and controller
 - Enable server to run outside of testing